Public Lands: Help Wanted

 Do you love National Parks?
 How about National Forests?
 What about National Monuments, Bureau of Land Management Lands, or National Seashores?
 Have you ever loved a state park, county park or municipal park?
 How about a park like Torres del Paine in Chile?
 Would you like to visit Parque Nacional Galapagos in Ecuador?
 Or maybe, Lake Manyara National Park in Tanzania?
 These are all public lands, and written here or there are the words Help Wanted.
 Public Lands all over the world need our help.

 You Protect What You Love.
 At ConservationVIP, we hope that our trips serve as inspiration that helps fuel your love for special places.
 We also hope that you bring that passion home to the special public lands near your home.
-We hope you use the enthusiasm you kindled on your trail building adventure in Yosemite or Torres del Paine on your local trails.
+Help public lands by using the enthusiasm you kindled on your trail building adventure in Yosemite or Torres del Paine on your local trails.
 We hope that you bring your joyful turtle adventures in Costa Rica and the Galapagos back to your local conservation areas and beaches.
 We hope that you will invite friends, family, neighbors, coworkers, and other community members to public lands for recreation and to share your love.
 Can you help more people develop the deep love of these special places that fuels action?

 A maintained trail is safer for visitors

-We urge you to get out there and fuel your love for Public Lands.
+We urge you to get out there.
+Help Public Lands while you fuel your love for Public Lands.
 And as you explore these places, look for the Help Wanted signs and act.
-Travel with ConservationVIP – fuel your passion and answer the call from these special places.
+Travel with ConservationVIP – fuel your passion and answer the call from these special places that need help.

 Discover alternative ways to